 As discussed before, the duty of care is part of the Code of Conduct for Healthcare Support Workers and Adult Social Care Workers in England.
 Your job description will usually detail it, and you should read it before you agree to your employer’s contract.
-This Code of Conduct tells you what behaviours are expected of you as a health and social care worker.
+This Code of Conduct tells about the expected behaviours of a health and social care worker.

 You have to have the knowledge and skills to act on your duty of care in your role.
 However, it is also important that you don’t go beyond it.
 You must be able to:

-A part of your duty of care is to pass on any concerns regarding wellbeing to the concerned person so the issue may be addressed.
+Furthermore, a part of your duty of care is to pass on any concerns regarding well-being to the concerned person so they can address the issue.
 Your employer will have agreed on ways of working to respond to potentially harmful situations, including reporting any concerns.